 When you’re looking for the best value VPN for torrenting, there are a few key features to focus on, starting with speed.
 One of the big advantages of using torrents is that they let you download big files quite quickly, but a slow VPN could reduce your speeds, so make sure you find one with fast, reliable speeds.

 You also need to focus on privacy and security.
 The best VPNs for torrenting need to be able to offer the very best levels of protection to you as a user, being able to hide your IP address from other torrent users and keeping you safe and hidden from hackers and ISPs as well.

 It’s also wise to look into VPNs that have proven track records of effectiveness for torrent users.
 Some of the best VPNs may even have guides and tutorials dedicated to torrenting, as well as advanced security features like kill switches and no data logs policies to keep you totally safe.

-You should also take other factors into account when looking for the best VPN for torrents like price and customer service.
-The best VPNs have fairly-priced plans and always offer great customer support, ready to answer questions and help solve problems if needed.
+You should also take other factors into account when looking for the best VPN for torrents, like price and customer service.
+The best VPNs have fairly priced plans, and always offer great customer support by being ready to answer questions and help solve problems if needed.

 Trustworthy Torrent Client List

 As well as finding the right VPN for torrenting, you also need to make use of a torrent client you can trust.
 There are a lot of clients out there, which are basically programs that allow you to download torrent files and connect to other peers on the network.
 Here are six of the most trusted torrent clients: